WATCH: Mayor Michael Victorino discusses latest COVID-19 updates from Maui County

 Watch the briefing in the video below:

+- 2 at Wahiawa General Hospital Nursing and Rehabilitation Center test positive for COVID-19

-- WATCH: COVID-19 briefing with Gov. Ige, Hawaii National Guard, Dept. of Labor and Dept. of Health.
+- WATCH: COVID-19 briefing with Gov. Ige, Lt.
+Gov. Green and local medical leaders.

 - WATCH: Mayor Michael Victorino discusses latest COVID-19 updates from Maui County